NagaJyothiDevisetty/Assignment-2.Fork/README.md

 # Assignment-2.Fork
-This is my new repository
+This is my new repository.

 Hello, this is NagaJyothi Devisetty